Round 2 (company)

-Round 2 is an American manufacturing company which produces scale models including die-cast, plastic, slot cars, and other hobby products.
+Round 2, LLC is an American manufacturing company which produces scale models including die-cast, plastic, slot cars, and other hobby products.
 The company is based in South Bend, Indiana.
-The company was founded in 2005 by Thomas E. Lowe who previously owned a toy company Playing Mantis.
+The company was founded in 2005 by Thomas E. Lowe who previously owned toy company Playing Mantis.
 Round 2 holds several hobby brands, most of which were acquired and relaunched by Round 2 under the original brand name.
 Brands sold under Round 2 includes long-running model kit and diecast brands, including AMT, Hawk, Johnny Lightning, MPC, and Racing Champions.

 Brands by Round 2

 AMT

 AMT, a long-running model kit brand first established in 1948, was bought by Lesney in 1979 and then by Ertl in 1982.
 In 1999, Ertl was bought by Racing Champions whose primary focus was diecast model.
 Racing Champions subsequently made a decision to sell off the model kit brands succeeded from the Ertl, including AMT.
 After the establishment of Round 2, Thomas Lowe showed an interest in purchasing AMT.
 In 2008, Lowe signed an agreement to produce and market AMT brand under Round 2.
 AMT brand and toolings were purchased outright by Round 2 in 2012.